nour-s/aws-wireguard-vpn-server/README.md

 To activate the connection, just click Activate.
 Enjoy.

-### Destruction
+## Destroying the resources
 To destroy the resources, go to the Actions tab, find the Destroy job, and run it.
 That's it.
 You are done.

 ## Known issues
-- If you fail to approve the email subscription on time, the script will end without sending the Wireguard client credentials and you have to destroy the resources and start over.
+- If you fail to approve the email subscription on time, the workflow will end without sending the Wireguard client credentials and you have to destroy the resources and start over.
 - You shouldn't run the `Destroy` job while the `Create AWS` job is running, the results are unexpected and could result in billable astray resources.
 - S3 Bucket that is used by Terraform is not destroyed and accrues charges.
 However the charges are trivial for now, but I will consider removing it automatically as well later.